macunha1/newspaper3kli/README.md

 ### Output path

-When no path is specified through `--output` parameter, the default path is `output` inside Newspaper3kli's directory.
+When no path is specified through `--output` parameter, the default path is the `output` directory inside Newspaper3kli's installation directory.

 Files are created according to Article's name, and are stored in pairs:
 - JSON for metadata;
 - HTML for content;